rktrlng/pico_tusb_keyboard/README.md

 };
 ```

 Make sure `num_pins` is equal to the amount of actual gpio pins.
 In this case, there's 11 pins.
+Note that the pico has 26 usable gpio pins.

 ## Hardware